Our Experienced Long-Term/Short-Term Disability Insurance Attorneys Can Help You

-Long-term disability insurance provides an individual with 50 to 80 percent of their salary when they are unable to work due to illness or injury.
-Unlike Workers’ Compensation insurance, long-term disability insurance is provided whether the illness or injury was work-related or happened independently from the job.
-While individuals can buy personal long-term disability policies, this benefit is most often provided by an employer.
+Long-term/short-term disability insurance provides an individual with 50 to 80% of their salary when they are unable to work due to illness or injury.
+Unlike workers’ compensation insurance, long-term/short-term disability insurance is provided whether the illness or injury was work-related or happened independently from the job.
+While individuals can buy personal long-term/short-term disability policies, this benefit is most often provided by an employer.

-Long-term disability benefits are pivotal in helping permanently disabled or chronically ill people stay on top of their medical bills and personal costs of living, which include rent and mortgages, car payments, medical and car insurance, and food for their family.
+Long-term/short-term disability benefits are pivotal in helping permanently disabled or chronically ill people stay on top of their medical bills and personal costs of living, which include rent and mortgages, car payments, medical and car insurance, and food for their families.
 Unfortunately, many long-term disability providers try to deny benefits or seek a settlement that is much less than what an individual is entitled to receive.

-One of the first areas of difficulty in claiming long-term disability benefits comes with meeting the stringent deadlines and regulations for filing a claim.
-Employers and long-term disability providers often work to delay applications while using industry specific language to deny claims and reduce settlements.
-A qualified and experienced long-term disability lawyer knows the laws surrounding this type of insurance and can ensure that filing deadlines are met and medical evidence is available to support a claim.
+One of the first areas of difficulty in claiming long-term/short-term disability benefits comes with meeting the stringent deadlines and regulations for filing a claim.
+Employers and long-term/short-term disability providers often work to delay applications while using industry-specific language to deny claims and reduce settlements.
+A qualified and experienced long-term/short-term disability lawyer knows the laws surrounding this type of insurance and can ensure that filing deadlines are met and medical evidence is available to support a claim.

 Being aware of the common reasons for a denial of long-term disability benefits can help claimants avoid delays and appeals, which include:

-- Medical Diagnosis: It is imperative to have a medical professional’s detailed diagnosis on file to substantiate a claim for long-term disability benefits.
+- Medical diagnosis: It is imperative to have a medical professional’s detailed diagnosis on file to substantiate a claim for long-term/short-term disability benefits.
 The statement should include specific limitations that the illness or injury places on the individual that prevents them from working.

-- Disability Policy Limitations: Long-term disability policies have specific conditions and illnesses that they will cover.
+- Disability policy limitations: Long-term/short-term disability policies have specific conditions and illnesses that they will cover.
 Failure to meet these stipulations can lead to denial of benefits.

-- Investigative Evidence: Insurance companies typically hire private investigators to follow those claiming long-term disability benefits to prove that their medical conditions are not as serious as indicated in their claim.
-Video surveillance, photographs, and witness testimony can be used against plaintiffs.
+- Investigative evidence: Insurance companies typically hire private investigators to follow those claiming long-term/short-term disability benefits to prove that their medical conditions are not as serious as indicated in their claim.
+Video surveillance, photographs and witness testimony can be used against plaintiffs.
 Benefits can be denied and previously awarded benefits can be terminated.

-Success in filing for long-term disability benefits depends on the claimant’s attention to following the claims process.
+Success in filing for long-term/short-term disability benefits depends on the claimant’s attention to following the claims process.

 - Understand the conditions covered under your policy and stipulations for approval.